 Monty Don is a British broadcaster, writer, and gardener with a vast career in television.
 Although he has experience in a variety of topics, his main focus was primarily gardening.
 He is also a committed organic gardener, and the practice of such is often featured in his works.

 He is best known for acting as the lead presenter for BBC’s Gardeners’ World since 2003 (succeeding Toby Buckland for the role).
 Episodes of these were filmed in Monty Don’s own garden since 2011 (the start of his run as the host).
+If you take no intertest in this quote, find more gardening quotes here.

 Where is Monty Don’s garden exactly?